oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

    We will continue to use Cohere, so the modifications required are minor.

-   In order to do this we will need to edit the nodejs program: *similaritysearchCohere.js*.
+   In order to do this we will need to edit the node.js program: *similaritysearchCohere.js*.

     Before we get started with making our changes, we should take a few moments to understand what the program is doing.